 Acupuncture works not only on the physical body but also on emotions.
 The treatment stimulates the nervous system, encouraging the release of neurotransmitters and endorphins, which can lead to emotional responses such as crying.
 Many people hold stress, trauma, or grief in their bodies without realizing it.

-When acupuncture unblocks stagnant energy (Qi), emotions that have been suppressed may surface, allowing for deep healing.
-Crying after a session is a sign that the body is processing emotions and releasing what no longer serves it.
-This reaction is temporary and often leaves individuals feeling lighter and more balanced after the initial release.
+When acupuncture unblocks stagnant energy (Qi), suppressed emotions may surface, facilitating deep healing.
+Crying after a session is a natural sign that the body is processing emotions and releasing what no longer serves it.
+This reaction is temporary and often leaves individuals feeling lighter and more balanced afterward.

 Why Do I Feel Weird During Acupuncture?

-Feeling weird during acupuncture is common due to the activation of the body’s energy flow.
+Feeling weird during acupuncture is common due to the activation of the body’s energy flow(Qi).
 Sensations like tingling, warmth, heaviness, or dizziness are normal responses as Qi moves through the meridians.

 Acupuncture stimulates the nervous system and energy channels, leading to various sensations that may feel unusual but are completely normal.
 Some people experience tingling, warmth, or a sensation of movement within the body as energy blockages are released.
 Others may feel lightheaded or deeply relaxed due to the activation of the parasympathetic nervous system.

-The shift in energy can also bring about a dream-like or floating sensation.
+The energy shift can also bring about a dream-like or floating sensation.
 While these reactions might seem strange, they are positive signs that acupuncture is working.
-If any sensation becomes uncomfortable, communicating with the practitioner ensures adjustments can be made to enhance comfort during treatment.
+However, if any sensation becomes too intense or uncomfortable, it’s important to communicate with the acupuncturist, who can adjust the treatment accordingly.

 Why Am I So Angry After Acupuncture?